ncatlab/nlab-content/pages/0/2/9/2/2920/content.md

 * conversely, say that a cofibration $f : A \hookrightarrow B$ is an $S$-local weak equivalence if for all $S$-local objects $X$ the morphism $C(Q f,P X) : C(Q B,P X) \to
 C(Q A,P X)$ is a weak equivalence.

-That this second condition is indeed compatible with the first one is hsown [here](http://ncatlab.org/nlab/show/local+object#PropInModCat).
+That this second condition is indeed compatible with the first one is shown [here](http://ncatlab.org/nlab/show/local+object#PropInModCat).

 =--